Tearsheet

 Mahbod Nia, Chief Executive Officer

-Mahbod Nia has served as Veris Residential's Chief Executive Officer and a member of its Board of Directors since June 2020, becoming CEO in March 2021.
-Under his leadership, Veris Residential has transitioned into a pure-play multifamily REIT.
-Mr. Nia possesses over 20 years of real estate industry experience, encompassing multifamily and office investment, management, financing, and advisory roles.
-Previously, he was CEO of NorthStar Realty Europe Corp.
-(NRE), a NYSE-listed REIT focused on European properties, where he led a strategic transformation that culminated in its successful sale to AXA Investment Managers.
-During his tenure at NRE, Mr. Nia achieved a 16% IRR and 1.5x equity multiple for shareholders.
-Prior to NRE, he served as Managing Director, Head of European Investments at NorthStar Asset Management Group (subsequently Colony Capital), establishing and growing its European investment platform to $2.6 billion in assets under management across nine countries and five asset classes.
-His career also includes roles within real estate groups at Goldman Sachs, where he was a Senior Executive Director, and Citigroup Inc. (formerly Salomon Brothers).
-Notably, he was involved in the restructuring of LEG Immobilien GmbH, a 91,000-unit multifamily company acquired by Goldman Sachs managed funds, focusing on maximizing FFO for a public listing at an approximate $6 billion valuation.
+Mahbod Nia serves as Veris Residential's Chief Executive Officer and has been a member of its Board of Directors since June 2020.
+Under his leadership, Veris Residential has advanced its strategic transformation to a pure-play multifamily REIT.
+Mr. Nia has over 20 years of real estate industry experience, including multifamily and office investment, management, financing, and advisory roles.
+Before joining Veris Residential, he was the CEO of NorthStar Realty Europe Corp.
+(NRE), a NYSE-listed REIT focused on European properties, and led the successful sale of NRE to AXA Investment Managers.
+He also served as Managing Director, Head of European Investments of NorthStar Asset Management Group, where he established the company's European investment platform.

-Amanda Lombard serves as Chief Financial Officer of Veris Residential, joining the company in 2022.
-Before Veris Residential, Ms. Lombard served as CFO of the publicly-traded REIT Seritage Growth Properties, where she oversaw finance, investor relations, accounting, financial reporting, tax, information technology, and treasury.
-Prior to that, she was Chief Accounting Officer at Seritage.
-Earlier in her career, she spent over eight years at Gramercy Property Trust, most recently as Chief Accounting Officer, where she played a key role in numerous value-creating transactions that helped transform the company from a $300 million diversified REIT to an $8 billion industrial REIT.
-She began her career at PricewaterhouseCoopers LLP.
+Amanda E. Lombard serves as Chief Financial Officer of Veris Residential, a role she assumed in 2022.
+Prior to this, she served as Chief Financial Officer of publicly-traded REIT Seritage Growth Properties, where she was responsible for finance, investor relations, accounting, financial reporting, tax, information technology, and treasury.
+Ms. Lombard was also Chief Accounting Officer at Seritage Growth Properties.
+Earlier in her career, she spent more than eight years at Gramercy Property Trust, most recently as Chief Accounting Officer, where she led accounting and reporting aspects for numerous value-creating transactions that contributed to the company's transformation from a diversified REIT to an $8 billion industrial REIT.
+Ms. Lombard began her career at PricewaterhouseCoopers LLP, focusing on private equity and hedge funds.

 Anna Malhari, Chief Operating Officer

-Anna Malhari serves as Chief Operating Officer of Veris Residential, overseeing operations and supporting the CEO.
-She joined Veris Residential in 2021.
-Ms. Malhari leads the firm's corporate responsibility efforts and has spearheaded initiatives such as cybersecurity programs, contributing to Veris Residential becoming the first company globally to achieve the WELL Equity Rating portfolio-wide.
-Before joining Veris Residential, Ms. Malhari was a Vice President at Colony Capital, Inc., where she was responsible for NorthStar Realty Europe's capital markets activity and involved in investment and management.
-She also held various investment positions at NorthStar and Peakside Capital.
+Anna Malhari serves as Chief Operating Officer, overseeing operations and supporting the Chief Executive Officer.
+She leads the firm's corporate responsibility efforts and has spearheaded initiatives such as cybersecurity programs, leading Veris Residential to become the first company globally to achieve the WELL Equity Rating portfolio-wide.
+Before joining Veris Residential in 2021, Ms. Malhari was a Vice President at Colony Capital, Inc., responsible for NorthStar Realty Europe's capital markets activity and involved in the company's investment and management activities.

 Taryn Fielder serves as General Counsel and Secretary of Veris Residential.
-Ms. Fielder has significant experience providing legal counsel for capital market transactions, as well as securities, corporate governance, and regulatory compliance matters.
-Her responsibilities include corporate governance, supervising outside legal counsel, overseeing risk management, ensuring environmental and legal compliance, and legal oversight of all company lease transactions.
+She has extensive experience providing legal counsel for capital market transactions, securities, corporate governance, and regulatory compliance matters.
+Ms. Fielder is responsible for corporate governance, supervising outside legal counsel, overseeing risk management, ensuring environmental and legal compliance, and the preparation of required disclosure documents.
+Prior to Veris Residential, she served as General Counsel at WashREIT, Senior Vice President and General Counsel for ASB Real Estate Investments, and Assistant General Counsel for DiamondRock Hospitality Company.

 Jay V. Minchilli, Senior Vice President of Operations & Asset Management

-Jay V. Minchilli serves as Senior Vice President of Operations & Asset Management for Veris Residential, where he is responsible for overseeing the operations of the residential portfolio.
-Most recently, Mr. Minchilli was the Principal and Founder of LSM RE Inc., a manufactured housing portfolio, which he established in 2017.
-Prior to that, he spent two years at the private equity firm Carmel Partners, serving as Vice President of Asset Management and overseeing the firm's Northeast portfolio.
-Before joining Carmel Partners, he spent 19 years at JP Morgan Investment Management, with 13 of those years in Real Estate Asset Management, executing business plans across various property types, primarily focusing on multifamily and mixed-use assets.
+Jay V. Minchilli serves as Senior Vice President of Operations & Asset Management of Veris Residential, where he is responsible for overseeing the operations of the residential portfolio.
+Most recently, Mr. Minchilli was Principal and Founder of LSM RE Inc., a manufactured housing portfolio.
+Before that, he spent two years at the private equity firm Carmel Partners as Vice President of Asset Management, overseeing the firm's Northeast portfolio.

 AI Analysis | Feedback